APR 09, 2022

-- The ophthalmologist has a specific responsibility to evaluate the clinical status of each patient for whom he or she is considering a recommendation for surgery.
+- The ophthalmologist has a specific responsibility to evaluate the clinical status of each patient before considering a recommendation for surgery.
 The nature and extent of this clinical evaluation will be dictated by the individual patient's clinical circumstances.

-- Ancillary testing must be determined to have a reasonable expectation of benefit.
-Unless a test or study is reasonably believed or anticipated to provide information that may materially affect the patient's care, with rare exceptions it is not proper to order such a test or study.
-There are circumstances in which it is permissible to order tests and studies not directly expected to benefit the individual patient when such tests or studies are part of an appropriately designed, implemented, and monitored investigation, and when the patient has been fully informed of the nature of the investigation, that the tests are not directly for his or her benefit, and when a fully informed consent has been obtained.
+- Ancillary testing should only be ordered if it is reasonably believed or anticipated to provide information that may materially affect the patient's care, with rare exceptions.
+There are circumstances in which it is permissible to order tests and studies not directly expected to benefit the individual patient when such tests or studies are part of an appropriately designed, implemented, and monitored investigation.
+In such cases, the patient must provide fully informed consent after explanation of the nature of the investigation, and the lack of direct benefit to the patient.
 The indiscriminate use of routine pretreatment tests or procedures is inconsistent with accepted standards of professional conduct for physicians.
 A recommendation for a specific surgical procedure to the individual patient can be made only following a clinical, social, emotional, and occupational needs assessment that may also utilize appropriate ancillary testing.

 - Informed consent must conform to accepted medical and legal standards.
-The patient has a right to information concerning his or her medical condition, and to the proposed treatment alternatives, and risks as well as benefits.
+The patient has a right to information concerning their medical condition, the risks and benefits of a procedure, and to treatment alternatives.

 - The operative procedure(s) and provision of postoperative care must be established in a recommendation for surgery.
 Provision of such postoperative care must be consistent with the Code of Ethics and policies of the American Academy of Ophthalmology.